Neirea/e-commerce-1/README.md

 ## Client features:

 -   Fully Responsive
+-   Full-text search with filters and sorting
+-   Infinite scroll on search page
 -   Authentication with Google/Facebook
--   Full-text search with filters and sorting
--   Infinite scroll on search
 -   Admin/Editor can manage store content

 ## Client technologies:

 -   React with Typescript
 -   Initialized with Vite
--   Bootstrap for quick styling
+-   Bootstrap for styling
--   Apollo Client GraphQL
+-   Apollo Client for state management
--   React Testing Library/Jest for testing
 -   Deployed on Netlify

 ## Server features: